About Dead Cities

 Images by Mike ///

-Dead Cities is a visual narrative that utilizes abandoned and forgotten places across the world.
+Dead Cities is a visual narrative that utilizes abandoned and forgotten places across the world and encompasses a myriad of stories within a shared universe.
 I have traveled extensively with my music projects and unwittingly explored the forgotten corners of civilization, which was the genesis of this series.
 Dead Cities is predicated on the question that if humans collectively disappeared suddenly and mysteriously, what would the world look like without us?

 "Columbus sailed the Atlantic, the first steam engines tottered into motion, the British squares stood firm under the French guns at Waterloo, the one-eyed scoundrels of the nineteenth century praised God and filled their pockets; and this is where it all led — to labyrinthine slums and dark back kitchens with sickly, aging people creeping round and round them like blackbeetles." - George Orwell, The Road to Wigan Pier